orlinbox/fe-theme/README.md

 * SASS - we decided to use [Compass](http://compass-style.org/), need training
 * Grid system - we decided to use [Susy](http://susy.oddbird.net/), need training
-* Automation - we decided to use automation - maybe [Grunt](http://gruntjs.com/), need training
+* Automation - we decided to use automation - [Grunt](http://gruntjs.com/), need training
 * Drupal, PHP
-* CSS reset, CSS normalize, default styling for some elements
+* CSS reset - NO!
+CSS normalize, default styling for some elements
 * JavaScript and libraries
 * Images, icon fonts, fonts
 * FE performance optimization